Subtitles and Transcript

 13:25 Every software company is doing Microsoft's R&D. You can't keep a good idea down these days.
 Even Windows is a hack.
 We're kind of based loosely on the Mac.
 So it's big, so it's slow.
 You've got nowhere to go.
 I'm not doing this for praise.
 I write the code that fits the world today.
 Big mediocrity in every way.
 We've entered planet domination mode.
 You'll have no choice; you'll buy my code.
 I am Bill Gates and I write the code.
 (Applause)

-16:09 Don't cry for me, Cupertino.
+16:08 Don't cry for me, Cupertino.
 (Laughter) The truth is, I never left you.
-(Laughter) I know the ropes now, know what the tricks are.
+I know the ropes now, know what the tricks are.
 I made a fortune over at Pixar.
 (Laughter) Don't cry for me, Cupertino.
 I've still got the drive and vision.
 I still wear sandals in any weather.
 It's just that these days, they're Gucci leather.
 (Laughter) (Applause)

 17:44 I've got just a couple examples.
-Physically, a really cool, elegant, thinking coming along lately.
+Physically, a really cool, elegant thinking coming along lately.
 When you have a digital camera, how do you get the pictures back to your computer?
-Well, you either haul around a USB cable or you buy a card reader and haul that around.
+Well, you either haul around a USB cable, or you buy a card reader and haul that around.
 Either one, you're going to lose.
 What I do is, I take out the memory card, and I fold it in half, revealing USB contacts.
 I just stick it in the computer, offload the pictures, put it right back in the camera.
 I never have to lose anything.
 Here's another example.
 Chris, you're the source of all power.
 Will you be my power plug?

-18:20 DP: Hold that and don't let go.
-You might have seen this: this is Apple's new laptop.
-This is the power cord.
+18:19 Chris Anderson: Oh yeah.
+DP: Hold that and don't let go.
+You might've seen this, this is Apple's new laptop.
+This the power cord.
 It hooks on like this.
 And I'm sure every one of you has done this at some point in your lives, or one of your children.
 You walk along -- and I'm about to pull this onto the floor.
 I don't care.
 It's a loaner.
 Here we go.
 Whoa!
-It's magnetic.
-It doesn't pull the laptop onto the floor.
+It's magnetic -- it doesn't pull the laptop onto the floor.
 (Applause)

-18:44 In my very last example -- I do a lot of my work using speech recognition software, and you have to be kind of quiet because the software is nervous.
-"Speech recognition software is really great for doing emails very quickly.
-Period.
-Like, I get hundreds of them a day.
-Period.
-And it's not just what I dictate that it writes down.
-Period.
-I also use this feature called voice macros.
-Period."
-Correct "dissuade"."
-Not just."
-Okay, this is not an ideal situation, because it's getting the echo from the hall and stuff.
-But the point is: I can respond to people very quickly by saying a short word and having it write out a much longer thing.
+18:45 I do a lot of my work using speech recognition software.
+And I'll just -- you have to be kind of quiet because the software is nervous.
+Speech recognition software is really great for doing emails very quickly; period.
+Like, I get hundreds of them a day; period.
+And it's not just what I dictate that it writes down; period.
+I also use this feature called voice macros; period.
+Correct "dissuade."
+Not "just."
+Ok, this is not an ideal situation, because it's getting the echo from the hall and stuff.
+The point is, I can respond to people very quickly by saying a short word, and having it write out a much longer thing.
 So if somebody sends me a fan letter, I'll say, "Thanks for that."
+[Thank you so much for taking the time to write ...]
 (Laughter) (Applause) And conversely, if somebody sends me hate mail -- which happens daily -- I say, "Piss off."
+(Laughter) [I admire your frankness ...]
 (Laughter) (Applause) So that's my dirty little secret.
 Don't tell anyone.
 (Laughter)

-20:35 And so that's what they did.
-This cult of doing things right is starting to spread.
-My final advice for those of you who are consumers of this technology: remember, if it doesn't work it's not necessarily you, OK?
+20:36 This cult of doing things right is starting to spread.
+So, my final advice for those of you who are consumers of this technology: remember, if it doesn't work, it's not necessarily you, ok?
 It could be the design of the thing you're using.
 Be aware in life of good design and bad design.
-And if you're among the people who create the stuff, easy is hard.
+And if you're among the people who create this stuff: Easy is hard.
 Pre-sweat the details for your audience.
 Count the taps.
-Remember, the hard part is not deciding what features to add -- it's deciding what to leave out.
+Remember, the hard part is not deciding what features to add, it's deciding what to leave out.
 And best of all, your motivation is: simplicity sells.

-21:09 DP: Thank you very much.
+21:08 CA: Bravo.
+DP: Thank you very much.

 21:10 CA: Hear, hear!
 (Applause)